 - Use the drop-down list box next to Authentication source field to select the type of authentication that should be used for the user.
-If LDAP authentication is not enabled for pgAdmin, then Authentication source field is disabled. - Click in the Username field, and provide a username for the user.
-This field is enabled only if you select ldap as authentication source.
-If you select internal as authentication source, your email address is displayed in the username field. - Click in the Email field, and provide an email address for the user. - Use the drop-down list box next to Role to select whether a user is an Administrator or a User. - Select Administrator if the user will have administrative privileges within the pgAdmin client.
+If authentication source is only 'internal' then Authentication source field is disabled.
+Supported Authentication source are internal, ldap, kerberos, oauth2 and webserver. - Click in the Username field, and provide a username for the user.
+This field is enabled only when you select authentication source except internal.
+If you select internal as authentication source, your email address is displayed in the username field. - Click in the Email field, and provide an email address for the user. - Use the drop-down list box next to Role to select whether a user is an Administrator or a User.

-- Select User to create a non-administrative user account. - Move the Active switch to the No position if the account is not currently active; the default is Yes.
+- Select Administrator if the user will have administrative privileges within the pgAdmin client. - Select User to create a non-administrative user account. - Move the Active switch to the No position if the account is not currently active; the default is Yes.
 Use this switch to disable account activity without deleting an account. - Use the New password field to provide the password associated with the user specified in the Email field.
-This field is disabled if you select ldap as authentication source since LDAP password is not stored in the pgAdmin database. - Re-enter the password in the Confirm password field.
+This field is disabled if you select any authentication source except internal. - Re-enter the password in the Confirm password field.
 This field is disabled if you select ldap as authentication source. - Move the Locked switch to the True position if you want to lock the account; the default is False.
 This functionality is useful when a user is locked by trying unsuccessful login attempts.

 To discard a user, and revoke access to pgAdmin, click the trash icon to the left of the row and confirm deletion in the Delete user? dialog.
+If the user has created some shared servers, then the Change Ownership dialog will appear to change the ownership of a shared server.